Internships at CWGL

 How to Apply

-In the subject line please include your Last, First Name - Internship Title (example: West, Sam - 16 Days Campaign Program Intern - Spring Term).
+In the subject line please include your Last, First Name - Internship Title (example: West, Sam - Program and Advocacy Intern - Spring Term).

 Elizabeth Hamilton is a junior majoring in African, Middle Eastern, and South Asian Languages and Literatures (AMESALL) and Africana Studies with a minor in Internation and Global Studies.
 Along with having fluency in American Sign Language, she is currently studying Arabic and Swahili.
 Having worked as an ASL interpreter since 2003, she hopes to follow her love of languages and cultures into a career interpreting both signed and oral languages.
 Elizabeth is one of CWGL’s 2015-2016 UN Youth Representatives and has begun working on the administrative side of CWGL.
 Upon graduation, she seeks to blend her love of language interpretation and her passion for activism into a career in which she can advocate for racial/linguistic minorities and one day interpret for the UN.